 and commissions - not all auction houses are the same!
 Also beware

 any hidden fees for transport, storage or photography.
 Local

 auction houses can help with most transactions however if you believe

 that you have a really rare or unusual desk then it may be best to contact an

 auction house of national or international repute who can market the

 Route 3 - Sell to a

-We sometimes buy desks direct from private clients.
-We offer at least
+delarers often buy desks direct from private clients.
+They should

-the same price that would be obtained at auction and we handle all the
+the same price that would be obtained at auction (but without the fees) and handle all the

 paperwork and transportation.
 The sale can be a simple transaction or a